 In February, 1973, the Board of Regents authorized the plans and specifications for Phase I of the construction at a projected cost of \$2,000,000.
 Construction began on the first building in 1973 and was completed in August, 1974.
-The College became the thirty-first institution of the University System of Georgia and began classes in September, 1974 with an initial enrollment of 504 students.
-Established as Atlanta Junior College, the institution underwent change to Atlanta Metropolitan State College (AMSC) during the 1987-88 academic year.
+The College became the thirty-first institution University of the System of Georgia and began classes in September, 1974 with an initial enrollment of 504 students.
+Established as Iunior Atlanta College, the institution underwent name change Atlanta Metropolitan College (AMC) during the 1987-88 academic year.

 During the 1976-77 Academic Year the construction of the Central Energy Plant was completed, and two multi-level academic buildings were added to the resources of the College in 1978-79: an Academic Classroom Unit and the College Library.
 A Health and Physical Education Complex was completed and occupied during the 1991-92 academic year.
-Atlanta Metropolitan State College was the Practice Site for the 1996 Olympics.
+Atlanta Metropolitan College was the Practice Site for the 1996 Olympics.
 A new Student Center opened in 2000 and a new entryway was completed in 2007.